 The Youth Services Department doctoral psychology internship was awarded initial APA accreditation by the American Psychological Association, effective November 2016.
-The accreditation extends for a full seven years.
-The self-study for re-accreditation was submitted in September 2023, with a site visit expected during the spring of 2025.
+The accreditation extended for a full seven years.
+The self-study for reaccreditation was submitted in September 2023, followed by a site visit that took place in June 2025.
+The Commission on Accreditation is expected to meet in October 2025 with a final decision on reaccreditation.

-Questions related to the program's accredited status should be directed to the Commission on Accreditation:
+\Questions related to the program's accredited status should be directed to the Commission on Accreditation:

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street NE, Washington, DC 20002 Phone: (202) 336-5979 / E-mail: apaaccred@apa.org
+Office of Program Consultation and Accreditation American Psychological Association 750 1st Street NE, Washington, DC 20002

+Phone: (202) 336-5979 / E-mail: apaaccred@apa.org